nipy/nipyco/about/publications/hbm2010-nipype-abstract.rst

 analyze their data in different ways, with different underlying assumptions.
 However, this has resulted in a heterogeneous collection of specialized applications without transparent interoperability or a uniform operating interface.
-Nipype, an initiative under the umbrella of Nipy, is an open-source, community-developed project that aims to solve these issues by providing a uniform interface to existing neuroimaging software and by facilitating interaction between these packages within a single workflow.
+Nipype, an open-source, community-developed initiative under the umbrella of Nipy, is a Python project that solves these issues by providing a uniform interface to existing neuroimaging software and by facilitating interaction between these packages within a single workflow.

-To achieve these aims, Nipype provides a Python-based environment that encourages interactive exploration of algorithms from different packages (e.g., SPM, FSL), eases the design of workflows within and between packages, and reduces the learning curve necessary to use a variety of packages.
+Nipype provides an environment that encourages interactive exploration of algorithms from different packages (e.g., SPM, FSL), eases the design of workflows within and between packages, and reduces the learning curve necessary to use different packages.
 Nipype is creating a collaborative platform for neuroimaging software development in a high-level language and addressing limitations of existing pipeline systems.

 Methods